Skip to main content

 Sales Tax

-Sales tax distribution tree
+Sales tax graphic

 (This image is being included to illustrate how sales tax is distributed.
 Current rates should be verified with the State Tax Commission.)